apasqualotto-glitch/easyshipAI/replit.md

 ## Overview

-FreightCalc SA is a full-stack web application that calculates comprehensive shipping costs for imports to South Africa.
-The application provides door-to-door cost estimates including sea freight, trucking, customs duties, VAT, and handling fees.
+FreightCalc SA is a full-stack web application that calculates comprehensive shipping costs for both imports TO and exports FROM South Africa.
+The application provides door-to-door cost estimates including sea freight, trucking, and for imports: customs duties, VAT, and handling fees.
 It features a modern React frontend with shadcn/ui components and an Express.js backend with in-memory data storage.

 ## User Preferences